etesync/server/README.md

 4. Run the migration tool to migrate all of your data.
 5. Add your new EteSync 2.0 accounts to all of your devices.

+# Testing

+Docker images named `etesync/test-server:<version>` and `:latest` are available for testing etesync clients.
+This docker image starts a server on port 3735 that supports user signup (without email confirmation), is in debug mode (thus supporting the reset endpoint), and stores its data locally.
+It is in no way suitable for production usage, but is able to start up quickly and makes a good component of CI for etesync clients and users of those clients.

 # License

 Etebase is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation.
 See the [LICENSE](./LICENSE) for more information.